Help save our oceans!

 On behalf of the Charles Darwin Foundation, We would like to thank you for your gift to support our work.
 Thanks for giving back.

 At CDF we devote our research to finding solutions to protect the unique array of animals, plants, and people that make Galapagos so special.
 CDF’s core mission is scientific research and technical assistance that informs sound management and decision making for the long-term conservation of Galapagos.
 Our supporters are a vital part of the team that helps.
-CDF continue to meet the challenges of the changing social and environmental landscape of the islands.
+CDF continues to meet the challenges of the changing social and environmental landscape of the islands.

 Paws to save a life (don’t buy a dog, adopt!)
 Thousands of dogs, puppies, cats, and kittens are waiting for a home!
 Ways you can help below.